wjsutton/ironviz_2020_gallery/README.md

 Please note there is are limitations on `rtweet::search_tweets()` and hence `function_get_and_save_tweets.R`:

 - Only returns data from the past 6-9 days.
-- To return more than 18,000 statuses you will need to rework the function so that `rtweet::search_tweets()` inludes the clause "retryonratelimit = TRUE".
+- To return more than 18,000 statuses you will need to rework the function so that `rtweet::search_tweets()` includes the clause "retryonratelimit = TRUE".

 #### Manual workaround for tweets not pulled from API